zokradonh/kopano-docker/examples/traefik-proxy-subdomain.md

-Situation and motivation:
+# Situation and motivation:
----

 * running the kopano stack behind an ssl-terminating proxy
-* as less as possible mantainence affort --> run the kopano stack as close as possible at the default configuration
+* as less as possible maintenance effort --> run the kopano stack as close as possible at the default configuration
-* using the kopano-stack to provide a central ldap authentication for the domain, but running the frontents using a subdomain
+* using the kopano-stack to provide a central ldap authentication for the domain, but running the frontend using a subdomain

-Way to go:
+## Way to go:
---

 1. initial clean **setup of kopano stack** --> follow the documentation of https://github.com/zokradonh/kopano-docker/blob/master/README.md
     1. clone the repo https://github.com/zokradonh/kopano-docker
     2. run the setup.sh (only steps, necessary for the configuration is shown here)